Azure/batch-shipyard/docs/70-batch-shipyard-data-movement.md

 or by specifying `transfer_files_on_pool_creation` as `true` in the pool configuration json.
 There are many configuration options under the `data_transfer` member which may help optimize for your particular scenario.
+The following transfer methods from on premises are available:

+* `scp`: secure copy to a single node in the pool
+* `multinode_scp`: secure copy to multiple nodes simultanesouly in the pool
+* `rsync+ssh`: rsync over ssh to a single node in the pool
+* `multinode_rsync+ssh`: rsync over ssh to multiple nodes simultaneously in the pool

 In the case where your data is long-lived or is too large to be repeatedly transferred for each job and task that requires it, you may be better off